CrossTheRoadElec/Phoenix5-Linux-Example/README.md

  - Micro SD card
  - CANable with CandleLight Firmware (https://canable.io/updater/ update here if not already done)
  - Laptop
  - Raspbian Buster with desktop (https://www.raspberrypi.org/downloads/raspbian/)

 ### Procedure:
- 1. Flash SD card with Raspbian Dessktop image.(see https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
+ 1. Flash SD card with Raspbian Desktop image. (see https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
- 2. Boot your pi and connect to a wifi network(if you'd like to use Tuner on a windows PC make sure your windows PC and Raspberry Pi is connected to the same network.
+ 2. Boot your Pi and connect to a Wi-Fi network (if you'd like to use Tuner on a windows PC make sure your windows PC and Raspberry Pi is connected to the same network.
  3. Open a terminal in the Raspberry Pi.
  4. Install CAN tools `sudo apt-get install can-utils`.
  5. Install git `sudo apt-get install git`.